fossephate/JoyCon-Driver/README.md

 	* Command line arguments:
 	* Run with "--combine" to combine the left and right joycons
 	* Run with "--auto-center" to automatically center the sticks
+	* Run with "--enable-gyro" to enable motion controls
 	* Run with "--mario-theme" to play a (bad) version of the mario theme on the first JoyCon connected
 	* Run with "--LXO 16000" to add an X Offset to the Left JoyCon of 16000
 	* Run with "--LYO 16000" to add an Y Offset to the Left JoyCon of 16000